 Q: What are the issues in dispute?

-A: On the eve of launch of the beta of Star Control: Origins, a game Stardock has spent the past four years working on, Paul Reiche III and Fred Ford, the designers of Star Control II for Accolade 25 years ago announced a new game, Ghosts of the Precursors as a “direct” sequel to Star Control even going so far as to promote it as Star Control: Ghosts of the Precursors.
+A: On the eve of launch of the beta of Star Control: Origins in October 2017, a game Stardock has spent the past four years working on, Paul Reiche III and Fred Ford, the designers of Star Control II for Accolade 25 years ago announced a new game, Ghosts of the Precursors as a “direct” sequel to Star Control even going so far as to promote it as Star Control: Ghosts of the Precursors.

 They did this despite knowing Stardock had acquired the Star Control IP in 2013 and knowing before hand our announcement schedule.
 Their actions created confusion in the market as to the origin of Star Control games which is why we have trademark laws.